 The Pareto Principle

-80% of your business comes from 20% of your customers.
+80% of business comes from 20% of its customers.

 On the bright side, it’s the digital age.
 Brands have more consumer data available than ever before thanks to Big Data for example.
-Analyzing and utilizing this bottomless well of information should make progressing your business far easier than ever before, right?
+Utilizing this bottomless well of information and turning it into consumer insights should make growing your business far easier than ever before, right?

 Consumer Insights Workflow

 Unfortunately, more marketers and businesses say they find it consistently difficult to identify their consumers and acquire and interpret them in an easy way.

 It’s probably an obvious workflow, but usually you will want to approach consumer insights in the following order: